 To ensure optimal protection against vaccine-preventable diseases, it is important that your child's pre-school immunization is completed prior to Kindergarten entry.

 In the Kindergarten year, your child will receive a vision and hearing screening test on request.
 The community health nurse will discuss with you any difficulties your child may have.

 Assessment, consultation to teachers and parents and therapy services are available to students with speech and language difficulties.
 Referral and consent forms may be obtained through your school principal.

 Community Health Nursing Services

 You may contact the community health nurse through your school or the public health unit regarding any health or behaviour concerns.

-Smoking in school facilities is prohibited in the Grande Prairie Public School District.
-The Board has banned the use of all tobacco products, including smokeless tobacco, and expanded the ban to include all district property.
+Smoking in school facilities is prohibited in the Grande Prairie Public School Division.
+The Board has banned the use of all tobacco products, including smokeless tobacco, and expanded the ban to include all Division property.
 These changes reflect the intent to go beyond a concern for second-hand smoke and to provide children and youth with positive role models and a consistent message regarding tobacco use.